L. HUDSON, SEEDSMAN,

 Large violet inch-wide flowers in June and July.
 Hardy perennial to 20", with pinnate leaves.
 Japan.
 Zone 4.
 Until early summer the whole plant is reddish-purple, making a nice display.
 Germinates in 1 - 6 weeks or so.

 POLYGONACEAE.
-'FLEECE-FLOWER'.
-A large and varied genus of annuals and perennials grown for their abundant bloom and attractive foliage.
+Annuals and perennials grown for their abundant bloom and attractive foliage.
 They range from dry, rocky areas to deep woods, to aquatic habitats.
 Easily grown in the border and wild garden; some are good ground covers or great in hanging baskets.
 Various species provide food, in the form of seeds, greens or roots, or forage, medicine and dyes.
 Researchers might find this vigorous group a fertile source of new crops.
 Most germinate in 2 - 3 weeks, some up to 2 months.
 Seed viable up to 25 years.

 POLYPODIACEAE.
 Mostly temperate zone woodland ferns grown for ornament.
 Easily grown.
 Prefers limestone and leafmold.
 See Fern Spores for germination.

 —Polystichum munitum.
 (10,000) POLYS-12.
 Packet: $2.50

 'GIANT HOLLY FERN', 'WESTERN SWORD FERN'.
 Large, deep green, pinnate, leathery evergreen fronds to 10" wide, in large clumps to 3 to 5 feet tall.
 Striking and hardy, living to great age.
 Alaska to California.
 The thick roots were peeled and roasted in embers or cooked like potatoes with salmon eggs by Northwest Indians.
 Said to have a banana-like flavor.
 I've got to try it someday!
 Spores germinate in 2 weeks, prothallia form in the next few weeks or so.